LasiduDilshan/transformer-image-manager-4/README.md

 pip install -r requirements.txt python app.py
 ```

 - Local model runs on port 7860
 - Update backend configuration to use `http://localhost:7860` instead of Hugging Face Space

 **Special note:** The application uses hosted services by default — the production database is hosted on Neon (managed/serverless PostgreSQL), so there is no need to run a local database for general usage.
 Similarly, the PatchCore ML model is available on Hugging Face Spaces (hosted).
-Local database or ML setup is optional and intended for offline development or advanced testing; if you choose local services, follow the "Option B: Local PostgreSQL" and "Option 2: Local ML Setup" steps above.
+Local database or ML setup is optional and intended for offline development or advanced testing; if you choose local services, follow the "Option B: Local PostgreSQL" and "Option 2: Local ML Setup" steps above. **Please note that data loading can be a bit slow since we are using the NeonDB free plan, which comes with some limitations.**

 ## Default Login Credentials

-*Admin Account:*
+_Admin Account:_

 - Username: admin1
 - Password: admin1pass

-*User Account:*
+_User Account:_

 - Username: user1
 - Password: user1pass

 ## Troubleshooting

-*"JAVA_HOME is not defined correctly" error:*
+_"JAVA_HOME is not defined correctly" error:_

 - Make sure you replaced <YOUR_JDK_PATH> with your actual Java path
 - Ensure the path doesn't include \bin\java.exe
 - Restart your terminal after setting JAVA_HOME

-*Backend won't start:*
+_Backend won't start:_

 - Verify Java version: java -version (must be 17+)
 - Check if port 8080 is already in use

-*Frontend won't start:*
+_Frontend won't start:_

 - Verify Node.js is installed: node -v
 - Delete node_modules and run npm install again

-*Images not loading in the website:*
+_Images not loading in the website:_

 - If images do not appear when running the site, confirm you started the backend from the correct folder (the `transformer-manager-backkend` directory) and used the backend start command shown above.
 In PowerShell you can run:

 ```powershell